Diyahp/Finance_Data_Analysis/README.md

 Investment Duration: Investors typically held their investments for 3-5 years.
 Investment Monitoring: Most investors checked their investments Monthly.

-Note: These findings are based on the provided SQL queries and the assumptions made about the data.
+***Note***: These findings are based on the provided SQL queries and the assumptions made about the data.
 The actual results may vary depending on the specific data used and the interpretation of the findings.